yangchihyuan/ZenboNurseHelper_RobotSide/README.md

 - click the OK button in the Select Deployment Target window, and then the app will be installed and run on the Zenbo robot

 # Run the app #
-You can find the app 'Action Recognition' in the robot's Zenbo Apps panel.
+You can find the app 'Zenbo Nurse Helper' in both the robot's Android apps panel and Zenbo Apps panel.